ElliottjPierce/noiz/book/src/quick-start/warping.md

 When using derivatives, know that warping like this can have surprising affects.
 The derivatives that noiz calculates are meant to be useful and fast, not mathematically rigorous.
 Before assuming they are perfectly correct, test it out in the "show_gradients" example.
+If you see gradients that are clearly wrong, and you think they should be right or could be corrected, please open an issue in github.
+But in general, you should expect warped noise to have strange derivatives.